ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Efficient ADMM for SAR imaging

 where $\mathbf{I}$ denotes the identity matrix.

 However, the observation operator $\mathcal{G}(\cdot)$, formulated in Eq.~\ref{eq:inverse imaging operator}, combines matrix multiplications and Hadamard products, resulting in a complex mathematical structure.
 Therefore, the 2D imaging model cannot derive an explicit iterative solution of scattering coefficient $\boldsymbol{X}$ via matrix inversion.
-Consequently, the conventional ADMM is ill-suited for 2D SAR imaging.
+As a result, the conventional ADMM is ill-suited for 2D SAR imaging.